tower-rs/tower/guides/inventing-service.md

 If there is no capacity left we have to wait and somehow get notified when capacity becomes available.
 So if the service is receiving a lot of requests we risk spending a lot of time waiting.
 It would be nice if we had a way to tell the caller that there was no more capacity left.
-Maybe they wanted to react to that by calling another service or somehow creating another service to handle part of the load.
+Maybe they wanted to react by calling another service or somehow creating a new service to handle part of the load.
+We also risk running out of memory if we keep accepting requests faster than we can process them.

 In a way it would be nice if `Service` had a method like this: